ckeditor/ckeditor5/packages/ckeditor5-watchdog/docs/features/watchdog.md

 #### Context watchdog API

-The ContextWatchdog feature provides the following API:
+The context watchdog feature provides the following API:

 ```js
 // Create watchdog that will use the `Context` class and given configuration.